CommandFusion/DemoUserInterfaces/README.markdown

 ### List Alpha Bar
 This project shows how to use an alphabetical bar to automatically scroll a list based on the letter selected.
 The project uses JavaScript and allows auto-scrolling the list via button press or using a slider.
+This example is created by Darren Vollmer, JAG Electrical Systems, LLC.
+Darren is available for contract CommandFusion programming (see his contact details in the JavaScript for this example).

 ### Long Short Press
 This example shows how you can use advanced button actions and a little JavaScript to create a button that has two actions.